-PAD is a condition where the peripheral arteries in the body become narrowed.
-The peripheral arteries serve the stomach, head, legs and arms.
+Peripheral artery disease (PAD) is a condition that approximately 8.5 million people live with in which the peripheral arteries in the body (which serve the stomach, head, legs, and arms) become narrowed.
 PAD most often affects the leg’s arteries.

 The doctor will usually start by doing an examination of the feet and legs to look for the visible symptoms of PAD.